 - Drowning is the second leading cause of accidental death in children ages 1-14; minorities have a significantly higher incidence of drowning.

 - More than half of Americans either cannot swim or have not perfected five basic safety skills, such as being able to swim 25 yards; and research shows that if a child doesn't learn to swim by the third grade, he or she likely never will.

 - An average of ten people in the US die from accidental drowning every day.
 Of these, two are children aged 14 or younger.

-SONOMA SPLASH WILL IMPROVE THE HEALTH AND QUALITY OF LIFE OF ALL RESIDENTS
+THE POOL WILL IMPROVE THE HEALTH AND QUALITY OF LIFE OF SONOMA VALLEY RESIDENTS

 - The discipline it takes to commit to swimming and to push through tough workouts improves self-esteem, instills confidence and inspires dedication to taking care of yourself in all facets of life.

-- Swimming on a regular basis reduces your chance of premature death by 50%.
+- Swimming on a regular basis can reduce your chance of premature death by 50%.

 - Swimming causes no stress on our joints, and it can reduce pain from osteoarthritis.

-- Swimming is recognized as one of the biggest calorie burners around, and great for keeping weight under control.
+- Swimming is recognized as one of the biggest calorie burners around, and great for keeping healthy.